tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## IBM UrbanCode Deploy Configuration Management

 Configuration templating system built into UrbanCode Deploy.
 Configuration Templates are text files held within UrbanCode Deploy that have placeholders for variable configuration.
 This plugin writes out these configuration files at deployment time substituting in environment or target specific properties.
+This plugin will also read in properties from a file.

 ---